nikitakot/nestjs-boilerplate/article/article-devto.md

 $ prisma init --endpoint http://localhost:4466
 ```

-Prisma initialisation will create `datamodel.prisma` and `prisma.yml` files in the root of our project. `datamodel.prisma` contains database schema and `prisma.yml` prisma client configurations.
+Prisma initialisation will create the `datamodel.prisma` and `prisma.yml` files in the root of our project.
+The `datamodel.prisma` file contains the database schema and `prisma.yml` contains the prisma client configurations.

 Add the following code to `prisma.yml` to generate `typescript-client` so we can query our database.